< Anterolateral abdominal

 Fig. 6-16.
 Head and tail folds to form foregut, midgut, hindgut.

 Due to the head fold and the tail fold, umbilical vesicle gets into the embryo to develop into the foregut, midgut, and hindgut.
-The oropharyngeal membrane between the foregut and stomodeum (primitive oral cavity) will rupture to become the fauces that is the border between the pharynx and the oral cavity (Figs. 3-8,43).
-The cloacal membrane between the hindgut and proctodeum (anal canal below the pectinate line (Fig. 7-39)) will undergo another change (Fig. 6-29).
+The oropharyngeal membrane between the foregut and stomodeum (primitive oral cavity) will rupture to become the fauces that is the border between the pharynx and oral cavity (Figs. 3-8,44).
+The cloacal membrane between the hindgut and proctodeum (anal canal below the pectinate line) (Fig. 7-39) will undergo another change (Fig. 6-29).

 Fig. 6-17.
 Three arteries to foregut, midgut, hindgut.

-The foregut, midgut, and hindgut are fed by the celiac trunk, superior mesenteric artery, and inferior mesenteric artery respectively (Fig. 6-48).
-(In fact, the foregut also includes pharynx and esophagus which are not supplied entirely by the celiac trunk.)
+The foregut, midgut, and hindgut are fed by the celiac trunk, superior mesenteric artery, and inferior mesenteric artery, respectively (Fig. 6-45).
+(Exactly, the foregut also includes pharynx and esophagus which are not supplied by the celiac trunk.)
 After the development, two boundaries between the three guts become the middle of the duodenum (Figs. 6-42,43) and the middle of the transverse colon (Figs. 6-43,44).
-Residual umbilical vesicle is destined to disappear (Fig. 6-24).
+Residual umbilical vesicle in the midgut is destined to disappear (Fig. 6-24).

 Fig. 6-18.
 Mesenteries of foregut.